Wastebusters launched their Repair Revolution in 2020, bringing a series of Repair Cafe-style events to Queenstown Lakes and Central Otago districts.

 As part of the ‘Repair Revolution’, Wastebusters have organised a series of Repair Cafe-style events in Wanaka, Hawea, Alexandra, and in Queenstown with co-hosts Sustainable Queenstown.
 These are free, volunteer-based events where people get together to share their repair knowledge and experience.
 People who enjoy fixing things (Fixers) help people with broken things (Visitors).
 Visitors bring their broken items from home and are encouraged to learn and participate in the repair of their broken items.

 No, there is no need to register, but please note that due to the walk-in nature of the events, there may be a short wait before you can see a volunteer fixer.

 We’re looking for fixers and volunteers of all kinds.
 Your repair skills in fixing household items such as computers, electronics, small appliances, small furniture, clothes, toys, jewellery, books, bikes and more, are all welcome.
 Fixers will only be asked to help with items that they feel comfortable repairing or will have time to do.
 We also welcome general volunteers.

 Please complete the Volunteer Sign-up form and we’ll be in touch.

 What can I bring to get repaired?

 As we get closer to each event and have gathered volunteers, we will specify what items would be appropriate to bring as it depends on the skills available.

 Generally anything that’s broken, and which you can manage to carry on your own, is welcome, for example clothing, small furniture, crockery, housewares, bicycles, toys and some electrical appliances.
-We will update those who have registered as we get closer to each event.

 It is advisable to only bring appliances that are low voltage.
 For example, if the item is powered by batteries or if it has a plug pack/adapter similar to picture: